Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Problem formulation for misallocation

 \end{lemma} For random variables supported on $[0, 1]$, concentration inequality for variance is presented in \cite{hou2022almost}.
 For the case, the domain of the rewards is $[l, u]$, the result follows immediately.
-Thus, the proof is omitted.
+Thus, the proof is omitted. \begin{theorem} For a bandit setting with bounded rewards on $[l=0,u=1]$, the misallocation of \texttt{UCB-VV} is bounded as